Gareth Barry: Aston Villa

 Barry joined Aston Villa from Brighton and Hove Albion as a trainee in 1997, along with Michael Standing.
-The move was controversial, for the Brighton board had demanded £2.5 million for the two players; the Football Association's transfer tribunal panel came up with a deal which would have seen Brighton make £2.4 million in the event of Barry and Standing making international appearances for England, as well as sell-on clauses.
+The move was controversial as both players were seen as future England internationals, with the Brighton board demanding significant compensation for both players.
+The Football Association's transfer tribunal panel ordered a compensation package which would have seen Brighton receive £1.025 million in the event of Barry making international appearances for England, as well as making sixty appearances for Villa.

 Following a season in the reserves and academy sides he played his first senior match for Villa on 2 May 1998, a 3–1 win at Sheffield Wednesday, as a 49th-minute substitute for Ian Taylor.
 On 24 April 1999, on at half time for the injured Dion Dublin, he finished Steve Stone's cross 12 minutes later for his first professional goal, concluding a 2–0 win over Nottingham Forest at Villa Park.
 He started in the 2000 FA Cup Final at the old Wembley Stadium, which Villa lost 1–0 to Chelsea.
 In August 2001, he featured as Villa defeated FC Basel 5–2 on aggregate in the final of the 2001 UEFA Intertoto Cup.

 In November 2007, it was reported that Aston Villa were set to award Barry a testimonial, at the age of just 26, to recognise his 10 years at the club.
 On 5 April 2008, Barry helped to break a run of bad form, scoring in a 4–0 victory over Bolton Wanderers.
 He scored two goals (his first two from open play that season) and he was also credited with two assists.

 As of April 2008, Barry, approaching 400 total appearances for Aston Villa, was the longest serving player in the team.
 During the league game against Bolton Wanderers on 28 October 2007, Barry became the youngest player to appear in 300 Premier League games (aged 26 years 247 days), surpassing former record-holder Frank Lampard.